mclear-teaching-projects/phil971-kant-rational-agency/content/notes/kant-on-synthetic-a-priori.md

 ---
-title: "Kant on the Synthetic A Priori"
+title: "Notes on Kant on the Synthetic A Priori"
 publishDate: 2020-08-18T00:00:00-04:00
 tags: ["judgment", "analytic/synthetic", "truth", "a priori"]
 draft: false